Tuesday, February 25, 2025

 Eurythmics performing "This City Never Sleeps" at The Church Studios in North London in 1983

 Reggae legend Peter Tosh transforms Chuck Berry’s rock and roll classic “Johnny B. Goode” into an epic Jamaican saga on this electrifying cover.
 He brings his special reggae magic to Berry’s rockin’ tale of a poor country boy who pins his dreams of stardom on his amazing guitar abilities.
-Tosh even changed the locale of the original from the backwoods of Louisiana to the Jamaican countryside of Mandeville.
+Tosh even changed the original locale from the backwoods of Louisiana to the Jamaican countryside of Mandeville.
 His soul-stirring rendition adds a whole new energy and feel to the song–lending it a spiritual quality.
 It’s brilliantly arranged and performed, featuring powerful horns, a mighty rhythm, and a scorching guitar solo from Donald Kinsey.
 And Tosh’s strong vocal performance is filled with passion and conviction.

 Tosh’s cover of “Johnny B. Goode” was a single from his 1983 album Mama Africa.
 It rose to #48 on the UK singles chart and remained on the chart for six weeks.
 It also performed well on the charts in Belgium (#14), the Netherlands (#10), Zimbabwe (#15), Germany (#31) and New Zealand (#29).
 However, it only managed to reach #84 on the Billboard Hot 100.